Incêndio em Ruzafa (2022): O que Aconteceu e o que Aprendemos

 Lessons Learned

-The Ruzafa case is a clear reminder of the importance of improving fire safety, especially in older residential buildings.
+The Ruzafa case is a clear warning about the importance of strengthening fire safety, especially in old residential buildings.
 The most important lessons include:

-• Buildings over 30 years old must undergo regular inspections and updates to their electrical infrastructure to prevent overloads and short circuits.
+• Buildings older than 30 years should undergo regular inspections and updates to their electrical infrastructure to prevent overloads and short circuits.

 2. Installation of Fire Detection Systems